 We would also like to thank the Rule of Law Coordination and Resource Group and the Rule of Law Unit.
 The individuals who perform this work often do so under very difficult circumstances.
 We are deeply grateful for their efforts.

 The Secretary General's report identifies a number of concerning trends.
-It says that in all parts of the world, there are significant political and security challenges, many of which have eroded progress in accountability, transparency, and the rule of law.
+It says that in many areas of the globe, the COVID-19 pandemic has compounded vulnerabilities in the rule of law landscape.